RossAscends/STMP/README.md

 ### Typical

-1. Make sure Node JS is installed on your system and has access through your windows Firewall.
+1. Make sure [Node JS](https://nodejs.org/) is installed on your system and has access through your firewall.
 2. Clone this github repo. (`git clone https://github.com/RossAscends/STMP/` in a command line, or use a Github GUI like Github Desktop)
 3. Setup the API (see below).
 4. Run `STMP.bat` to install the required Node modules and start the server.